 Town Legislator (Town Board Member) – The Supervisor votes on matters before the Town Board as do all the other board members (NYS Town Law, Sections 60 and 63).

 Town Executive and Administrator – After Town Board decisions have been made, it is the Supervisor who often carries out the decisions.
-The Supervisor usually receives the majority of complaints and suggestions of citizens, as well.
+The Supervisor usually receives the majority of complaints and suggestions from citizens, as well.

 Town Fiscal Officer – The Supervisor is the treasurer of the town and generally represents the Town in the conduct of its financial affairs.